 In September 1997, a merger of a wholly owned subsidiary of the company and StemCells California, Inc. was completed.
 As part of the acquisition of StemCells, Richard M. Rose, M.D., became President, Chief Executive Officer and director of the Company and Dr. Irving Weissman became a director of the Company.
 Upon consummation of the merger, the Company entered into consulting arrangements with the principal scientific founders of StemCells: Dr. Irving Weissman, Dr. Fred H. Gage and Dr. David Anderson.
 Additionally, in connection with the merger, the Company was granted an option by the former shareholders of StemCells to repurchase 500,000 of the Company's shares of Common Stock exchanged for StemCells shares, upon the occurrence of certain events.
 To attract and retain Drs.
 Rose, Weissman, Gage and Anderson, and to expedite the progress of the Company's stem cell program, the Company awarded these individuals options to acquire a total of approximately 1.6 million shares of the Company's common stock, at an exercise price of \$5.25 per share, the quoted market price at the grant date.
 The Company also designated a pool of 400,000 options to be granted to persons in a position to make a significant contribution to the success of the stem cell program.
-Under the original grants, approximately 100,000 of these options would vest and become exercisable only upon the achievement of specified milestones related to the Company's stem cell development program and the remaining 468,750 options would vest over eight years.
+Under the original grants, approximately 100,000 of these options were exercisable immediately on the date of grant, 1,031,000 of these options would vest and become exercisable only upon the achievement of specified milestones related to the Company's stem cell development program and the remaining 468,750 options would vest over eight years.
 In connection with the 468,750 options issued to a non-employee, Dr. Anderson, the Company recorded deferred compensation of \$1,750,000, the fair value of such options at the date of grant, which will be amortized over an eight-year period.
 The fair value was determined using the Black-Scholes method.

 Effective October 31, 2000, the Company agreed with Drs.
 Weissman and Gage to revise their 468,750 milestone-vesting stock options to time-based vesting, on the same schedule as Dr. Anderson's option.
 Under each of the revised options, 168,750 shares vested immediately, and the remaining 300,000 shares will vest at 50,000 per year on September 25, until September 25, 2005, when the final 100,000 shares will vest.
 The exercise price remains \$5.25 per share.
 The Company recorded \$1,647,000 as compensation expense for the fair market value of the vested portion of such options in an amount determined using the Black-Scholes method.
-The deferred compensation expense associated with the unvested portion of the options, Drs.
+The deferred compensation expense associated with the unvested portion of the grants was determined to be approximately \$1,338,000.
+As part of the revision of the options, Drs.
 Weissman and Gage relinquished all rights under an agreement.
 These individuals had the right to license the non-brain stem cell technology in exchange for a payment to the Company equal to all prior funding for such research plus royalty payments.
 We plan to revalue the options using the Black-Scholes method on a quarterly basis and recognize additional compensation expense accordingly.